US B1 B2 Visa Interview Questions & Answers

 The consular officer assesses your employment and income to gauge financial stability and verify you can afford the trip.
 They also evaluate whether your job provides a strong reason to return home, reducing the risk of overstaying or unauthorised activities in the US.

-How to answer: State your current job title and company.
+How to answer: State your current job title and the name of your company.
 Be honest about your income, as this indicates your financial ability to support yourself during the trip.
 If you're self-employed, explain the nature of your business and its success.

 Expert tip: Bring documents like a recent payslip, an employment letter, or tax returns to back up your income claim.
 This reassures the officer that you're financially secure.